Powerlearnproject/se-day1-assignment-leony-lan/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+"Tell me about history."

+Improved Prompt:
+"Provide a brief overview of World War II, including its causes, major events, and consequences."

+Why the Improved Prompt is More Effective:
+More Specific – Instead of a broad topic like "history," it focuses on a particular event (World War II).
+Clear Expectations – It outlines key aspects to be covered: causes, major events, and consequences.
+Concise Yet Detailed – The prompt remains direct while ensuring a well-structured and informative response.